paulveillard/cybersecurity-gcp/gcp-network-design.md

 </p>

 ### 8.5 - Automated Network Deployment
+You can automate network deployment using Cloud Deployment Manager and Terraform by HashiCorp.
+- Deployment Manager is part of Google Cloud.
+Terraform is an open-source tool.
+Both Deployment Manager and Terraform perform the necessary inter-dependency checks and, where possible, create resources in parallel, which can significantly speed up the process.

+For the tutorial on how to automate network deployment, see https://cloud.google.com/solutions/automated-network-deployment-overview

 ### 8.6 - IP Addresses
+All instances in Google Cloud are assigned an internal IP.
+An external IP, if needed, can be requested.
+- Be aware that an external IP, once provisioned, by default, is tied to the life of the instance (may change after instance reboot).
+Static (permanent) IP addresses can be also requested; permanent IP addresses are re-assignable and can be re-attached to your instances as needed.

 ## `9 - Google Cloud Load Balancing`
 - ***Load balancing*** distributes user traffic across multiple instances of your applications fronted by a load balancer visible to the outside world as a single IP address end-point. **Google Cloud load balancing is a fully distributed, software-defined managed service.
 Load balancing serves the following two main purposes:**